 allow your brain the space to be creative

-Each Wednesday, Bridget leads two half hour sessions, the first starting at 10:30 am and the second at 5:30 pm.
+Each Wednesday, Bridget leads a half hour session every Wednesday between 6 – 6:30pm.
 These small moments of calm, are a place for you to join Bridget and a community of people, to be present, feel grounded and just allow yourself to exist without demanding anything else of your mind.
 There is no presumption, no pressure and no previous experience required, it’s so relaxed, you don’t even need to turn your camera on.